Non Refundable Good Faith Deposit required to consider the animal sold

 Donkeys are susceptible to founder and white line disease which can cripple them but often times proper trimming they get around fine.
 You are not riding the donkeys they do not need perfect hooves like a horse.

-You can lead or ride your horses and donkeys on asphalt roads to.
-Actually rasp them down saving you money on farriers if you do not have good terrain to naturally wear their hooves.
+You can lead or ride your horses and donkeys on asphalt roads to rasp them down naturally saving you money on farriers.
+If you do not have good terrain to naturally wear their hooves lead them on pavement.
 I rarely trim my personal horses and donkeys hooves because they are free to roam like God intended and they naturally wear down.

 Let us supply your family with quality livestock.
 We have many repeat customers for a reason!